mihaiionescu/osx-yosemite-setup-guide/system_preferences/README.md

     * **Cookies and website data > Allow from websites I visit**
     * **Website use of location services > Prompt for each website once each day**

+## Fonts

+#### Input Font

+[Input Font](http://input.fontbureau.com/) is a font created especially for development environments.
+What sets it apart from other coding fonts is the ability to personalise the code: you can choose either a Serif, Sans or Mono font type, the apparance of i and l (known as the most difficult letters for coding evironments).

+I've customised

+#### Source Code Pro

 ## Accounts

 * Add an **iCloud** account to sync Calendar, Contacts, Find My Mac, etc.